-In several pre-clinical studies, the systemic delivery of elamipretide has shown that it reaches the inner mitochondrial membrane and targets a part of the membrane critical to maintaining mitochondrial function and cellular energy supply.
-This is challenging because it is difficult to develop drugs that will pass through both the cell and outer mitochondrial membranes.
+Elamipretide is a drug that reaches the inner mitochondrial membrane and targets part of the membrane critical to maintaining mitochondrial function.
+This is challenging because it is difficult to develop drugs that will pass through both the cell membrane and outer mitochondrial membranes.

 What is it supposed to do?

-Elamipretide is thought to treat dysfunctional mitochondria by restoring energy production and reducing the production of harmful free radicals.
+Elamipretide is thought to normalize the structure of the inner mitochondrial membrane, which can lead to improvements in mitochondrial function.
+This can include improved energy production and a reduction in the formation of harmful free radicals.
 In turn, this is thought to increase energy supply and reduce cell damage and death.

 Is it a cure?